ImFeH2/ImFeH2/README.md

 - 👋 Hi, I’m @ImFeH2
-- 👀 I’m interested in Compiler & Python & Rust
+- 👀 I’m interested in Python & Rust
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me i@feh2.im